Skip to main content

 In 1999, Robin Mills '69, MBA a long time COE Advisory Board member, was chosen as the new chair of the Advisory Board.
 Under Robin’s strong leadership the program’s second endowed position, the Dan Tillemans Director of Teambuilding, was established.
 Long time staff member and future co-director, Dr. Mark Holton, was the first occupant of the special programs coordinator position that was created at this time.

 Kristen Rupert, a long time board member, took over as chair of the advisory board.
 The advisory board championed the idea of every student having some contact with the program.
-For the next few years we expanded all our programs with the intent to “touch every student”.
+For the next few years we expanded all our programs with the intent to “reach every student”.

 As part of integration into all of Cornell, we sought to be a part of the solution to some campus-wide problems.
 A spate of suicides brought attention to high levels of student stress, gorge safety, and misconduct in the Greek system.
 In response, CTLC began the Greek Academy, a leadership program for students in positions of influence in the Greek system.
 We also began to offer free “stress buster” programs at the climbing wall.
 COE volunteered to administer the Gorge Steward program, where COE staff would patrol the hazard areas to monitor misuse and also educate visitors on the geology and history of the area.
 COE PE offerings were expanded with more sections.
 An entirely new program offering, Tree Climbing, proved to be very popular, and soon expanded to include expeditions to Costa Rica and California.
 In 2009 Wilderness Reflections changed its name to Outdoor Odyssey.